tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 .. note:: No output will be displayed after the rendering, regardless of **Open Flipbook after Rendering** being activated in Preferences  →  Preview dialog.

-.. note:: If you need more control on the way scene elements are rendered, you may consider using Sub-Xsheets and the **Over** effect (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
-For example if you want a single output for a set of columns/layers, you may collapse them in a Sub-Xsheet (in case of **Flows** type multiple rendering) or connect them to several Over nodes (in case of **Terminal Nodes** type multiple rendering).
+.. note:: If you need more control on the way scene elements are rendered, you may consider using Subscenes and the **Over** effect (see  :ref:`Using Subscenes <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
+For example if you want a single output for a set of columns/layers, you may collapse them in a Subscene (in case of **Flows** type multiple rendering) or connect them to several Over nodes (in case of **Terminal Nodes** type multiple rendering).

 .. _rendering_animations_with_alpha_channel_information: